saraslee/sort-me/README.md

 And so forth.   <br />

+## Selection Sort
+Selection sort selects the smallest element from an unsorted list in each iteration and places that element at the beginning of the unsorted list.
+Selection sort has a time complexity of O(n2).

 ## Merge Sort
 Merge Sort is a divide and conquer algorithm.
 It divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.
 Merge sort has a worst case time complexity of O(n log n).